lyh-18/EQVI/README.md

 ![visual_comparison](compare.jpg)

+## News
+- We provide a new pretrained EQVI model trained with perceptual loss (VGG), namely EQVI-P. By adopting perceptual loss, the model can produce more visually pleasing results with sharper edges and textures, at the cost of sacrificing PSNR and SSIM values.
+If you care more about visual effects, we recommend you to use this model.
+- According to some suggestions, We provide several sample interpolation results for reference.
+Specifically, we now provide two predicted results produced by EQVI and EQVI-P on REDS_VTSR validation set.

 ## TODO
 - [x] Three pretrained models trained on REDS_VTSR dataset.
 - [x] Inference script for REDS_VTSR validation and testing dataset.